The Priesthood of Antinous

 does not join the Religion of Antinous by becoming a Priest of Antinous,

-but must first join as a member of either an established Temple of group
+but must first join as an Antinoan, or a member of either an established

-or as an indipendent believer and participant in the Religion and Faith
+Temple of group or as an indipendent believer and participant in the Religion

-of Antinous the god.
-After a period of time those who feel called and
+and Faith of Antinous the god.
+After a period of three years those who

-are both willing and able to serve as leaders of the faith may consider
+feel called and are both willing and able to serve as leaders of the faith

-dedicating their life to his religion and undergoing the process of consecration.
+may consider dedicating their life to his religion and undergo the process

-Priesthood should not be considered synonymous with membership in the
+of consecration.
+Priesthood should not be considered synonymous with membership

-religion, but rather as an indication of greater commitment and devotion
+in the religion, but rather as an indication of greater commitment and

-exceeding the general level of belief that most people feel for Antinous
+devotion exceeding the general level of belief that most people feel for

-as a god.
-A Priest of Antinous may also be devoted to other gods, but
+Antinous as a god.
+A Priest of Antinous may also be devoted to other gods,

-it is expected that they will give Antinous a principle or important role
+but it is expected that they will give Antinous a principle or important

 to Antinous and to his believers around the world.
 For this reason it